lisaengineeringteam/homeassistantfrontend/gallery/src/pages/user-test/configuration-menu.markdown

 * Hidden restart and reload
 * YAML in Developer Tools
 * Combining `Developer tools` with `Server management`
-* Reload Home Assistant button isn't clear what it does
+* Reload Third Eye button isn't clear what it does
-* Reload/restart Home Assistant in Developer Tools
+* Reload/restart Third Eye in Developer Tools

 **Suggestions**